Post Author: Eugene Nagawiecki

 Most first-time clients will think of something like this when they hear "photo album".
 They won't know what a luxury album is.
 Without a sample, they'll scoff at the prices and demand a USB for nothing.

-In the same way most people won’t buy a new car without having a chance to see it on the lot, or giving it a test drive; or buy a new type of clothing – or shoe – from a new brand without trying it on first; you can’t expect your clients to buy things from you that you don’t have a sample of in your studio for them to experience first.
+In the same way, most people won’t buy a new car without having a chance to see it on the lot, giving it a test drive; or buy a new type of clothing – or shoe – from a new brand without trying it on first; you can’t expect your clients to buy things from you that you don’t have a sample of in your studio for them to experience first.

 What KFC Taught Us about Photography

-For example, if you’re an “all-types” photographer have a sample album with a wedding shoot, have a sample album with a newborn shoot, have a Folio Box with a boudoir shoot, etc for any and all styles you offer – this way any client that walks in will be able to specifically relate and imagine their order in one of your products.
+For example, if you’re an “all-types” photographer, have a sample album with a wedding shoot, have a sample album with a newborn shoot, have a Folio Box with a boudoir shoot, etc., for any and all styles you offer – this way any client that walks in will be able to specifically relate and imagine their order in one of your products.
 Often, it may even convince them to get something they didn’t plan on purchasing before entry.
-They may have left their house only planning on a digital package, but after seeing the nice display; had-to-have the print product(s) as well.
+They may have left their house only planning on a digital package, but after seeing the nice display, had-to-have the print product(s) as well.

 Why Samples Albums are a Must-Have in a Professional Photography Studio

 Don't take it too far, but be diverse with your studio samples.
 They don't have to be limited to only albums.
-This Folio Box is the perfect complement to a studio and is ideal for portraits, boudoir, and glamour shoots
+This Folio Box is the perfect complement to a studio and is ideal for portraits, boudoirs, and glamour shoots

 Sign up for blog notifications